Tennessee voters were challenged at the polls for wearing Black Lives Matter and ‘I Can’t Breathe’ shirts, election official says

 Tennessee’s electioneering laws bar campaign materials that support a specific political party or any candidate or position that appears on the ballot.
 Election officials in Shelby County had previously discussed slogans as part of the county’s broader plan to counteract any potential voter intimidation or voter suppression, Thompson said.

-Black Lives Matter is permissible, as it does not reflect a specific party or candidate, but a person wearing a “Make America Great Again” shirt would have to cover it up before voting since the slogan is known to be connected directly to a candidate who appears on the November ballot, Thompson explained.
+Black Lives Matter is permissible, as it does not reflect a specific party or candidate, but a person wearing a “Make America Great Again” shirt would have to cover it up before voting since the slogan is known to be connected directly to a candidate who appears on the November ballot, Thompson said.

 Kristen Clarke, the president of the National Lawyers’ Committee for Civil Rights Under Law, praised the county’s swift action in firing the poll worker and called his actions a form of voter suppression.

-“It was targeting a voter who merely opposed racial justice,” Clarke told The Post.
+“It was targeting a voter who merely opposed racial injustice,” Clarke told The Post.
 “It’s something to keep an eye on given the racially charged moment we’re in.”

 Clarke echoed Thompson’s explanation of Tennessee’s electioneering laws, noting that voters are still free to express personal views when they vote as long as they do not pertain to individuals or questions on the ballot.